Emergency Information & Services Update

 PUBLIC PROPERTIES:

-Debris collection contractors will travel to different areas each week.
+Debris collection contractors are traveling to different areas each week.

 Debris removal continues at critical infrastructures, including medical, sewer, and school facilities.
 Residential debris removal for Buncombe County and the City of Asheville has begun.
 County debris collection began on October 15, 2024, in the Swannanoa area.
 Multiple passes will be needed for debris cleanup, and this is the start of what will be a long process.